Boeing machinists bloc demand vote on 777X contract offer

-EVERETT, Washington (Reuters) - Several dozen machinists rallied near Boeing’s main aircraft factory here on Wednesday, demanding the chance to vote on a labor contract that union leaders rejected last week.
+EVERETT, Washington, Dec 18 (Reuters) - Several dozen machinists rallied near Boeing’s main aircraft factory here on Wednesday, demanding the chance to vote on a labor contract that union leaders rejected last week.

 Shouting, “Give us a voice,” the pro-vote members marched from the factory to the union hall a few blocks away.
 There they encountered a smaller group of union members who do not want a vote.